taoensso/tower/README.md

 ## Tower Supports the ClojureWerkz Project Goals

-[ClojureWerkz](http://clojurewerkz.org/) is a growing collection of open-source, batteries-included libraries for Clojure that emphasise modern targets, good documentation, and thorough testing.
+[ClojureWerkz](http://clojurewerkz.org/) is a growing collection of open-source, batteries-included libraries for Clojure that emphasise modern targets, great documentation, and thorough testing.

 ## Contact & Contribution